 One such product category is squonk mods.
-These devices allow for easy dripping, which can be really convenient for people who like their vape customised to their liking.
-In this article, we will review seven different squonk mods and answer some common questions.
+These devices allow easy dripping, which is convenient for people who like their vape customised.
+This article will review seven different squonk mods and answer some common questions.

 Here are some of the best regulated and mechanical squonk mods devices currently available:

 Best Regulated & Mechanical Squonk Mods

 - Cool design